JakeCRichards/Chartbusters/README.md

 ### **Content**

+- The text content for the game, including song and artist names, was sourced from the [Official UK Singles Chart](https://www.officialcharts.com/charts/singles-chart/).

 ### **Media**

-The images and audio used in this project were sourced from the Official UK Singles Chart. (https://www.officialcharts.com/charts/singles-chart/)
+- The images and audio used in this project were sourced from the [Official UK Singles Chart](https://www.officialcharts.com/charts/singles-chart/).
+- The logo was created by Paul O'Sullivan on the project team using Adobe Photoshop.

+### **Acknowledgements**

+- We would like to thank Code Institute for providing the project brief and guidance throughout the development process.
+- We also appreciate the feedback and suggestions from our peers and testers, which helped improve the final product.
+- Finally, we acknowledge the use of GitHub Copilot for assisting in code generation and debugging.